cherryrap/robot-5x5-test/README.md

 I chose to make it simple, quick and flexible up to 370px screen width.
 I've stand out by expertise in UX/UI, hence the choice of managing errors and edge cases by the use of Input fields, disabling buttons, normalization, validation, etc...

-Also, after you've checked the App, I want to add a dynamic change of AXIS_MAX using the input-slider, which would allow a dynamical change of validation gap and cell quantity on the table.
+Also, after you check the App, I want to add a dynamic change of AXIS_MAX using the input-slider, which would allow a dynamical change of validation gap and cell quantity on the table.
 I believe that feature would make my App better & fun.
+I've laid some hay for that.

 4. react / js